 Date of Seniority Royal Navy 11 August 1832

-George Irwin Fox was appointed Assistant-Surgeon on 29 June 1825.
+George Irwin Fox was appointed Assistant-Surgeon in the Royal Navy on 29 June 1825.

-He was on the List of Surgeons of the Royal Navy in 1852.
+George Fox was included in the List of Surgeons of the Royal Navy in 1852.

 M.D., Glasgow 1837;